Quantum anomalous Hall phases in gated rhombohedral graphene: Effective model and classification

+Keeping in mind that bulk phases with gate potential $-u$ and $u$ are energetically equivalent we consider the transition between phases $-k$ and $j$ to be equivalent to the transition between $-j$ and $k$ (note the equivalence of \eqref{eq:BDIj} for these two these transitions).
+Also note that ${\rm BDI}_{kj} = -{\rm BDI}_{jk}$.
+Disregarding these degeneracies we find $\lfloor\frac m2\rfloor^2$ distinct transitions between QAH phases.
+For concreteness, Figure \ref{fig:predict} enumerates all possible absolute values of BDI's according to \eqref{eq:BDIj} for a range of values $2\le m \le 9$.

-The values of the invariants in \eqref{eq:BDIj} were computed for a valley index $\tau=+1$ and a Bernal stacking $B=\gamma A$.
-Using \eqref{eq:symtauA} and the fact that $U(0)$ in \eqref{eq:R} below is replaced by $-U(0)'$ when $U(\theta)$ is replaced by $U^*(\theta)$, we find that the above invariants satisfy
+The values of the invariants in \eqref{eq:BDIj} were computed for a valley index $\tau=+1$ and ABC stacking $B=\gamma A$.
+Using \eqref{eq:symtauA} and the fact that $U'(0)$ in \eqref{eq:R} below is replaced by $-U(0)'$ when $U(\theta)$ is replaced by $U^*(\theta)$, we find that the above invariants satisfy